eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- The natural join *SQL* operator, and join-like *SQL* operators, enables compositions of functions to be defined
 		\cite{WikipediaContributors2018a26}.
-		* In category theory \cite{WikipediaContributors2018a29}, the join operator is known as fiber product
+		* In category theory \cite{WikipediaContributors2018a29,WikipediaContributors2018a30}, the join operator is known as fiber product
 			\cite{WikipediaContributors2018a26}, pullback, fibre product,
 			fibered product, or Cartesian square
 			\cite{WikipediaContributors2018a27}.
-			+ In category theory \cite{WikipediaContributors2018a29}, limits
+			+ In category theory \cite{WikipediaContributors2018a30}, limits
 				\cite{WikipediaContributors2018a28} (such as pullbacks) represent the inherent/intrinsic/essential properties of **universal constructions**
 				\cite{WikipediaContributors2018a27,WikipediaContributors2018a29}.
+			+ Category theory \cite{WikipediaContributors2018a30} is a
+				part of abstract algebra \cite{WikipediaContributors2018a31}.
 	-